ritkamargoritka/english-for-designers/portfolio-presentation/presentation.md

 ## Hi, nice to meet you!
-Have you read Master and Margarita?
+Have you read Master and Margarita by Mikhail Bulgakov?

 I'm Master graphic designer Marharyta.